sjdawson/TruckSimulatorPlugin/README.md

 # TruckSimulatorPlugin for SimHub

-This plugin for [SimHub](https://www.simhubdash.com/) adds multiple new properties, events and actions for Euro Truck Simulator 2.
+This plugin for [SimHub](https://www.simhubdash.com/) adds multiple new properties, events and actions for Euro Truck Simulator 2 and American Truck Simulator.

 ---

 ## Changelog

+### 2.0.2

+- Restored functionality for ATS.
+    - Localisation properties are disabled in ATS.
+    - GearDashboard may report incorrectly in ATS, as the trucks don't have the same limitations as ETS2.

 ### 2.0.1